arkadiuszmakarenko/RISKYMSX/README.md

 Cartridge will have various LED configurations based on type of mapper used.

-To enable SCC emulatoin fo KONAMI with SCC Mapper you need to  bridge uisng jumber Tx Rx pins
+To enable SCC emulatoin fo KONAMI with SCC Mapper you need to  bridge uisng jumber Tx Rx pins.